 Prepare for your future today!

 The Summer Institute is a six-week college readiness program designed to better prepare recent high school graduates and students entering their senior year for the transition from high school to college.
-Courses strengthening basic college English and math skills are offered in a fun and supportive learning environment.
-An Orientation to College course is also offered to help students create a concrete plan for reaching their educational goals in college and give them the tools and information to succeed as college students.
+Courses strengthening basic college English and college success skills are offered in a fun and supportive learning environment.
+A Career and Major Exploration course and Introduction to College Success Skills course help students create a concrete plan for reaching their educational goals in college and give them the tools and information to succeed as college students.
+Two levels of English are also offered to prepare students for the level tailored to their individual needs.
 The program is taught as a Learning Community, which means that a group of students enrolls in all three courses together making it easier to develop a sense of community and connection to the college.

 We look forward to seeing you at DVC this summer!